 The Board is responsible for directing the Company and enhancing its value for shareholders.
 It has adopted a formal Corporate Governance Code that details the Board's role, responsibilities, membership and operation.
+This includes the approval, oversight and monitoring of the Company's sustainability framework and strategy, such as the Company's environmental, social and governance (ESG) program and the Company's response to, and management of, climate related risks and opportunities.

 Responsibility for the day-to-day management of the Company has been delegated to the Chief Executive Officer (CEO) and his management team.

-A key responsibility of the Board is its oversight of senior management and, in this regard, all Company executives are subject to annual performance reviews and goal planning.
+A key responsibility of the Board is its oversight of senior management and, in this regard, all Company executives are subject to annual performance reviews.
 In addition, the Board monitors the performance of the CEO against the Board's requirements and expectations.
-In the 12 month period ended 30 June 2022, a review of each member of the Company's senior management was completed and this was discussed with the executive concerned as part of the annual review process for that executive.
+In the financial year ended 30 June 2024 (FY24), a review of each member of the Company's senior management was completed and this was discussed with the executive concerned as part of the annual review process for that executive.